 Welcome to Start School Later

-The SSL Southeastern PA Chapter represents the schools and communities that are part of the Regional Adolescent Sleep Needs Coalition (RASNC) of Southeastern PA.
-Formed in March of 2016, the mission of RASNC is to raise awareness of the nationally identified public health issue of chronic adolescent sleep deprivation and promote optimum teen sleep health.
-A major area of our focus is supporting school districts as they explore adopting “healthy school hours" for all students as per the recommendations of multiple national medical organizations such as the American Academy of Pediatrics and the American Medical Association.
+The SSL Southeastern PA Chapter is also known as the original Regional Adolescent Sleep Needs Coalition (RASNC) of Southeastern PA.
+Founded in 2016, RASNC’s mission is to increase awareness of the nationally identified public health issue of chronic adolescent sleep deprivation and promote teen sleep health.
+A major part of our efforts is counseling and supporting independent schools and school district communities as they explore adopting healthy school hours as urged by multiple national medical organizations such as the American Academy of Pediatrics and the American Medical Association.
+We also spearhead, support and promote state and federal legislation and legislative advocacy that advances the cause.

 We welcome you to join us